 TRACK: WILDLIFE WELFARE

-SPEAKER: Carolyn Rosemary Farquhar, Director, Cheetah Conservation Fund
+SPEAKER: Carolyn Rosemary Farquhar, Chair, Cheetah Conservation Fund Canada

 There’s a disturbing upward trend, in Canada and globally, of individuals purchasing exotic wildlife as pets – often with social media as an enabler.
 Global wildlife crime is estimated to be worth $20 billion, with the demand for exotic animals, birds and reptiles – many critically endangered – decimating populations in their native countries, giving rise to horrific cruelty during capture and transport and resulting in living situations that threaten their own safety, as well as that of people living alongside them.

 1. The factors driving the illegal pet trade, and its short-term and longer-term consequences

 2. The illegal pet trade in Canada: its magnitude and its impact